remix-run/react-router/CONTRIBUTING.md

 ## Think You Found a Bug?

 Please conform to the issue template and provide a clear path to reproduction with a code example.
 Best is a pull request with a failing test.
-Next is a link to CodePen/JS Bin or repository that illustrates the bug.
-Finally, some copy/pastable code is acceptable.
+Next best is a link to CodeSandbox or repository that illustrates the bug.

+You may wish to use [this starter CodeSandbox](https://codesandbox.io/s/react-router-v5-starter-4g9ei) to help you get going.

 <a name="api"/></a>